-The Frank Jennings Fellow spends three months at Front Line Defenders where the will be trained in relation to Human Rights Defenders; the UN Declaration on Human Rights Defenders; the Mandate of the UN Special Rapporteur; the procedures and methodology of the mandate; the role of Front Line Defenders and other national and international organisations in the support and protection of Human Rights Defenders.
+The Frank Jennings Fellow will spend three and a half months at Front Line Defenders where they will be trained in relation to Human Rights Defenders; the UN Declaration on Human Rights Defenders; the Mandate of the UN Special Rapporteur; the procedures and methodology of the mandate; the role of Front Line Defenders and other national and international organisations in the support and protection of Human Rights Defenders.
 The Fellow will then enter an internship programme at the OHCHR and will move to Geneva for a period of six months before returning to Front Line Defenders for a further three months.
+Given the current context, it is likely that this Fellowship will begin remotely.
+If COVID restrictions are completely lifted by the time the Fellow completes their 3.5 months with Front Line Defenders, they will travel to Gevena to begin the six month internship with the OHCHR.

-The Fellow will be able to draft well and have good analytical skills.
+The successful candidate will have excellent drafting skills and a proven ability of synthesising and condensing large amounts of information into succinct briefings.
+They will also have excellent administrative skills.
 They will have some knowledge of the UN system and international and human rights law.
-They must be able to work in both English and Spanish (please note we can’t make exceptions to the language requirements).
-They will be able to work on own initiative and as a member of a team.
+They must have native or native-level English and fluency in Spanish OR French (please note we can’t make exceptions to the language requirements).
 They will have good oral and written communication skills and be computer literate.
 They will be flexible and co-operative.
 Some previous work experience with organisations working in the field of human rights would be desirable.
+They will be a recent university graduate (see note below).

 Basic Terms of reference – Front Line Defenders Dublin